Serbia’s Largest Regeneration Project Commences

 ClientRTKL UK Ltd.; Eagle Hills; City of Belgrade

 This one-million-square-meter waterfront development, the single largest regeneration project in Serbia’s history, aims to create a world-class, sustainable destination for civic and cultural attractions, forging human and physical connections to the Sava River where none existed before.
 Located near the historic town center of Belgrade, the site’s new 2-kilometer promenade is a key part of the development, acting as a full-scale investigation into the project’s potential.
-The area is already more popular than the city imagined and new construction, including a tower by SOM, continues to define the evolving waterfront at a pace of 50 meters per month.
+The area is already more popular than the city imagined, and new construction, including the SOM-designed Kula Belgrade, continues to define the evolving waterfront at a pace of 50 meters per month.

 SWA’s design created a series of places that enhanced year-round programming and activation strategies.
 The city’s culture is realized in many design details, including the use of cast-off railway parts from the site’s historic core.
 Planned public transportation, stormwater and digital infrastructure, and walkable pedestrian-scaled neighborhoods and districts will incorporate existing floating restaurants and bars; specific waterside improvements will target the cyclists and fishermen who have long populated this post-industrial “edge landscape.”